PhilaController/phl-budget-data/README.md

 that is mirrored off of `.env.example` and fill in the values.
 To get the AWS credentials, go to the "Credentials/" folder on the FPD Sharepoint.

+## Adding new data

+In general, the process for adding new data is:

+1. Add the raw PDF files to the appropriate folder in `src/phl_budget_data/data/etl/raw`.
+Look at past PDF files to make sure you are adding the correct table to the correct folder.
+You should make sure to add a PDF that only contains the pages with the table information.
+2. Run the appropriate ETL command for the data you are parsing; run `poetry run phl-budget-data etl --help` to see the available commands.
+For example, to parse the cash report data, run `poetry run phl-budget-data etl CashReport`.
+This will create a new CSV file in the appropriate folder in `src/phl_budget_data/etl/data/processed`.
+3. Update the files in the processed data folder `src/phl_budget_data/data/processed` by saving new versions: `poetry run phl-budget-data save`.

+### Example: Adding new cash report data

+1. Extract out the two-page cash report PDF from the latest QCMR and save it to: `src/phl_budget_data/data/etl/raw/qcmr/cash/`.
+2. Run the ETL parsing command.
+For example, for FY23 Q4 you would run: `poetry run phl-budget-data etl CashReport --fiscal-year 2023 --quarter 4`.
+3. Update the main processed data files: `poetry run phl-budget-data save`.

+## Automatic updates for monthly collections

+There is a GitHub action in this repository that runs daily and checks the City's website for newly uploaded monthly collection reports.
+These reports are uploaded to the City's [revenue reports](https://www.phila.gov/departments/department-of-revenue/reports/) with about a month delay.
+The script checks for new data and will parse and save it to the repository if it finds a new report.